-It’s 4 a.m.
+It’s 4 a.m. [ed note: 4am!?!
+This is why I’m not an alpinist.
+Well, okay, among many other reasons].
 It’s dark, it’s freezing, and the last thing you want to do is eat.
 Your cozy tent and warm sleeping bag are calling your name, but you must get up and force food down your pie hole because you’ll be spending the next ten-ish hours climbing a mountain, and filling your belly with calories is just good common sense.

 The question is: what to eat?
 When picking a breakfast for your next alpine-start, you need to consider three things:

 • Prep time

 • Cleanup required.